A note about the impacts of COVID-19

 In the early 1930s, a noxious slime mold and the powerful Chesapeake-Potomac Hurricane combined to devastate seagrass meadows in Virginia’s coastal bays.
 The Seaside Seagrass Community Restoration Program has been conducting highly successful efforts to restore eelgrass in the nearby coastal bays since 1999.

 Each spring since 2008, 40 to 60 volunteers have signed on and suited up to collect eelgrass (Zostera marina), a simple seagrass that once thrived in the coastal bays of Virginia.
-Over the past decade nearly 500 volunteers have given 2,175 hours to the effort.
+Over more than a decade nearly 500 volunteers have given 2,175 hours to the effort.

 Volunteers collect reproductive shoots containing ripe seeds from the underwater plants.
 The shoots are measured into water tanks where the seeds are then cured, separated, and prepared for fall planting.